 What Is The Best Way To Stop Drinking?

 In summary, if you want to get back in control of alcohol.
 Follow this roadmap to success:

 - Start by accepting responsibility for the problem.
-Don’t look for external solutions or justifications.
+Don’t look for justifications or someone to blame.

-- Take positive action.
-Delaying dealing with this issue will only make it harder to deal with.
+- Take positive action today.
+Delaying dealing with this issue will only make it harder in the long run.
 Pulling up a one-year-old tree is a lot easier than one that has been standing for decades.